dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 ### Part 2: add executable headers in a backwards compatible way.

 Even the ability to stick a tiny bit of executable code in a random place can give you a nice way to solve problems.
-As you might recall, in cs140e, whenever we wanted to add a header to our pi binaries, we had to hack on the pi-side bootloader code and sometimes the unix-side code.
+For this part, we use it to solve a nagging problem we had from `cs140e`.

+As you might recall, whenever we wanted to add a header to our pi binaries, we had to hack on the pi-side bootloader code and sometimes the unix-side code.
 Which was annoying.

 However, with a simple hack we could have avoided all of this:  if you have a header for (say) 64 bytes then: